Android 17: Everything We Know About Google's Latest OS Update

 Image Credit: Beebom Gadgets

+As always, Pixel smartphones will be the first to receive Android 17.
+Other manufacturers are expected to follow suit, gradually updating their supported portfolios by October 2026.
 All the Pixel phones from Pixel 6 to the latest Pixel 10 series will get Android 17.
-Here's a list of Android 17-supported devices.
+Here's a list of Android 17-eligible devices.

 • Pixel 10a